qmogh/DayZeroPoker/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Who's Winning?
-Poker Hand Trainer
+# Day Zero Poker

 So, I got a poker set for Christmas - yay!
 I started playing poker over the summer, but I'm not very good at it.
 My biggest issue that I can't read the board very quickly and also understand the potential of my hand.
 So, I built this!

-Poker Hand Trainer is a web-based poker training tool designed to help players improve their hand reading abilities in Texas Hold'em.
-Practice identifying winning hands at every stage of the game, from pre-flop to river.
+Day Zero Poker is a web-based poker training platform designed to help beginners master the fundamentals from day zero.
+It currently offers two training tools:

-## Features
+## 1. Poker Hand Trainer
+Practice identifying winning hands at every stage of Texas Hold'em:
 - Interactive hand evaluation practice
 - Support for 2-8 players
 - Real-time feedback at each stage (pre-flop, flop, turn, river)